UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Because it works with existing pipelines and appliances, SNG is often viewed as a “drop-in” fuel that doesn’t require home upgrades.

-Most homeowners know that traditional natural gas comes from underground reservoirs, but new terms like renewable gas and synthetic methane are appearing more frequently on utility bills and in energy news.
-To help clear up the confusion, synthetic natural gas (SNG) is a manufactured alternative meticulously designed to mimic the fuel that currently powers your stove, furnace, or water heater.
-In this comprehensive guide, we’ll explain how SNG compares to regular fossil gas, break down the fascinating chemical science used to create it, and help you determine whether this drop-in replacement is a truly sustainable solution for your home or just another fossil fuel variant in disguise.
+Synthetic Natural Gas (also known as substitute natural gas) is a manufactured fuel meticulously designed to mimic the conventional fossil gas flowing to your home’s stove, furnace, or water heater.
+While traditional natural gas is extracted from deep underground rock formations, this drop-in replacement is created using advanced chemistry to offer a seamless transition for everyday appliances.
+In this comprehensive guide, we’ll explain how SNG compares to regular fossil gas, break down the fascinating chemical science used to create it, and help you determine whether this fuel is a truly sustainable solution for your home or just another fossil fuel variant in disguise.

 Diagram showing manufactured SNG and extracted natural gas flowing into a home.